landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

         next = (*next).Flink;
     }

-    // This stuff here is completely unnecessary, but I did it anyways as a "just in case" if !this_tls_data.is_null() {
+    // This stuff here is mostly unnecessary, but I did it anyways as a "just in case".
+    // The idea is to overwrite the `IMAGE_TLS_DIRECTORY` of the hijacked module
+    // to point at the new module's.
+    // And to get the hijacked module's TLS index since that's the slot we'll be
+    // hijacking for our new module.
+    if !this_tls_data.is_null() {
         let dosheader = get_dos_header(current_module);
         let ntheader = get_nt_header(current_module, dosheader);